JesseMbugua/CAT2/README.md

 - when calling makesound on animal you can have 3 different methods determined by which class you are referring to

 Abstraction
--The Appliance class is abstract, so it cant be called directly e.g [Appliance tv = new Appliance()] -Fan and Tv extend Appliance and have their own versions of turnOn()
+- The Appliance class is abstract, so it cant be called directly e.g [Appliance tv = new Appliance()]
+- Fan and Tv extend Appliance and have their own versions of turnOn()

 Exception Handling
 - Import scanner so I can receive inputs